pixlsus/website/src/blog/posts/2017-12-12 LG-SCALE LGM/index.md

 presenters and established projects of all sizes are welcome to submit.

 We are looking for:

-    ❧ Reflections and practical sessions on promoting the philosophy and use of Libre Graphics tools.
+* Reflections and practical sessions on promoting the philosophy and use of Libre Graphics tools.
-    ❧ Technical presentations and workshops for developers.
+* Technical presentations and workshops for developers.
-    ❧ Showcases of excellent work made using Libre Graphics tools.
+* Showcases of excellent work made using Libre Graphics tools.
-    ❧ New tools and workflows for graphics and code.
+* New tools and workflows for graphics and code.
-    ❧ Reflections on the activities of existing Free/Libre and Open Source communities.
+* Reflections on the activities of existing Free/Libre and Open Source communities.

-Formats
+### Submit

+Please submit your proposal to <graphics-cfp@socallinuxexpo.org>.

+### Deadline

-The deadline for submissions is January 10th, 2018, and participants will be notified by the end of January 2018.
+The deadline for submissions is **January 10th, 2018**, and participants will be notified by the end of January 2018.

----